Wei-N-Ning/autotimer/README.md

 Here, the mini DSL creates a measuring suite for you that has the following features:

 - withLabel: add a human readable string label to the report
-- withMultiplier: run the test subject N times and calculate the average runtime
+- withMultiplier: run the test subject N times and calculate the average runtime (total / N)
 - withInit: similar to xUnit's setUp(), tell the suite to run the given init routine before executing each test subject
 - measure: enqueue the test subject for later evaluation; you can call `measure()` multiple times in the same suite (just like you can have any number of test methods in an xUnit suite)
-- assertFaster: execute all the test subjects (and their init routines) and ensure that the subsequent runtime is faster than the previous one, otherwise throw an execution.
+- assertFaster: execute all the test subjects (and their init routines), ensure that the subsequent runtime is faster than the previous one, otherwise throw an execution.

 Once compiled and executed it generates the following report: